Transport equations in H\"older space by vanishing viscosity and applications

-in dimension $1$, see \textit{e.g.} \cite{bori:kuks:21}.
-Importantly, again thanks by \textit{regularisation by turbulence}, we deduce some kind of uniqueness of the solution $u$ of \eqref{BURGERS_EQUATION}.
-Precisely, on the one hand there is uniqueness of selection whatever the way to mollify, and on the other hand there is uniqueness whatever the choice of vanishing viscosity; nevertheless we do not succeed to get both uniquenesses for the same solution (which should imply usual uniqueness).
+see \textit{e.g.} \cite{bori:kuks:21} for more details on this equation.
+We deduce, some kind of uniqueness of the solution $u$ of \eqref{BURGERS_EQUATION} in case of the existence of H\"older continuous solution (true before a blow-up time).
+Precisely, on the one hand there is uniqueness of selection whatever the choice of vanishing viscosity, and on the other hand there is uniqueness whatever the way to mollify; nevertheless we do not succeed to get both uniquenesses for the same solution (which should imply usual uniqueness).